Watering Our Roots, Planting Seeds:

 Cost

 We’re continuing to fundraise for EBMC so that we can keep our center sustained.
+The tickets are sliding scale and there is an option to name your own donation amount.
 We humbly request that folx give at the highest level they can for the benefit of the collective.
-If you are able, please purchase a Generosity Ticket for someone who cannot afford to buy one for themselves.
-The tickets are sliding scale and there is an option to name your own donation amount.
+If you are able, please purchase a Generosity Ticket for someone who cannot afford to buy one for themselves (you can donate any amount).
 Thank you!

 Our Organizations